-The PFF Open Workshop pathway to the Certificate is free and open to all CGU students, alumni, faculty, and staff.
+The Certificate is free and open to all enrolled CGU students.

-The Open Workshop program is self-paced.
+The program is self-paced.
 The program is modular and flexible and you can continue and complete it even after you graduate.
-However, in order to optimize your learning and not drag out the process, we advise you to complete the workshops over 2 semesters, and take another semester to complete the Practicum and e-Portfolio module.
+However, the Certificate can be completed in three semesters.

 ABSOLUTELY!
 Teaching is a complex and ever evolving domain so we can never really say we are "done".
 You are most welcome to just attend workshops to keep learning and refreshing your knowledge, skills, and capacities, or just to stay connected to a community of educators and leaders.
 We would also love to see you continue to take new workshop topics even after you complete the Certificate.